 The only time we suffer is when we believe a thought that argues with what is.
 When the mind is perfectly clear, what is is what we want.
 If you want reality to be different than it is, you might as well try to teach a cat to bark.
 You can try and try, and in the end the cat will look up at you and say, “Meow.”
 Wanting reality to be different than it is is hopeless.

 So, while what doesn’t kill you, can make you stronger, you can ease the suffering of going through it by learning to accept what is.
-Surrendering to any situation isn’t going to make it magically go away, but it will make it less painful and allow the deeper meaning to which Frankl referred.
+Surrendering to any situation isn’t going to make it magically go away, but it will make it less painful and allow the deeper meaning to which Frankl referred to surface.
 Promise.

 image source: https://www.flickr.com/photos/redskyguy1/